-In multiple clouds case, [20] proposed an effective algorithm to scheduling the tasks across public cloud and private, while minimizing the cost and ensuring the delay within a boundary.
+In multiple clouds case, Yuan et al. [20] proposed an effective algorithm to scheduling the tasks across public cloud and private, while minimizing the cost and ensuring the delay within a boundary.
 However, this method is not suitable for scientific or industrial workflow applications.
-PANDA [26] was developed to schedule workflow across private cloud and public while finding the "best"trade-off between performance and cost.
-Fard et al. in [27] solve the trade-off between monetary cost and completion time via a Pareto-optimal based algorithm.
+PANDA [26] was developed to schedule workflow across private cloud and public while finding the "best" tradeoff between performance and cost.
+Fard et al. [27] solved the tradeoff between monetary cost and completion time via a Pareto-optimal-based algorithm.
 However, none of them considered security and cloud availability change.
-Security was consider in [28] that introduced a static method to optimize the deployment of a workflow application on multiple cloud by considering security, makespan and monetary cost.
+Security was consider in [28] that introduced a static method to optimize the deployment of a workflow application on multiple cloud by considering security, makespan, and monetary cost.

-B. Green scheduling
+B. Green Scheduling

 Various existing proposals [21], [22] suggested different solutions with respect to green scheduling in cloud computing.
-The author from [29] proposed a predictive energy saving online scheduling algorithm to reduce the energy consumption of distributed web search engines.
-Y.Li et al.[30] proposed an energy model for edge and core cloud, to estimate the energy consumption based on the number of IoT devices and the desired application QoS.
-There have been many works [31][32][6][33] that have proposed techniques to improve cloud data center efficiency in terms of electricity usage and decreasing their carbon footprint.
-For instance, Aksanli et al. [31] proposed a database scheduling strategy which predicts the green energy availability reducing rescheduling of jobs.
-Goiri et al. [32] also predict green energy availability to schedule map reduce jobs.
+Catena and Tonellotto [29] proposed a predictive energy saving online scheduling algorithm to reduce the energy consumption of distributed web search engines.
+Li et al. [30] proposed an energy model for edge and core cloud, to estimate the energy consumption based on the number of IoT devices and the desired application QoS.
+There have been many works [6], [31]-[33] that have proposed techniques to improve cloud data center efficiency in terms of electricity usage and decreasing their carbon footprint.
+For instance, Aksanli et al. [31] proposed a database scheduling strategy, which predicts the green energy availability reducing rescheduling of jobs.
+Goiri et al. [32] also predicted green energy availability to schedule map reduce jobs.
 Deng et al. [33] proposed an online algorithm to minimize the operational cost of data centers by using mutiple energy resources.
 Kaushik et al. [34] proposed an energy saving cloud storage solution by dividing the storage structures in different zones based on power characteristics.
-Most of the above works focus on single data centers.
-Garg et al. [11] proposed a green cloud framework which utilizes multiple clouds to improve energy consumption.
+Most of the abovementioned works focus on single data centers.
+Garg et al. [11] proposed a green cloud framework, which utilizes multiple clouds to improve energy consumption.
 However, the work does not give a mechanism to maximize the usage of green energy.
-Kiani et al.[35] share similar aims to ours i.e. to increase green energy usage and cutting the cost of electricity across multiple data centers.
-They utilize the concept of decomposing the workload into green and brown, however they focus on a simple workload consisting of individual tasks.
-Giacobbe et al. [10] and [36] introduce approaches for migrating Virtual Machines among more distributed Federated clouds where costs ([36]) and environmental impact (using renewable energy along with the selection of data centers with the lower PUE [10]) are taken into account.
-[7] proposed an algorithm that focus on ensuring the deadline of executing tasks on green data centers.
+Kiani et al. [35] shared similar aims to ours, i.e., to increase green energy usage and cutting the cost of electricity across multiple data centers.
+They utilize the concept of decomposing the workload into green and brown, however, they focus on a simple workload consisting of individual tasks.
+Giacobbe et al. [10], [36] introduced approaches for migrating virtual machines among more distributed federated clouds where costs ([36]) and environmental impact (using renewable energy along with the selection of data centers with the lower PUE [10]) are taken into account.
+Yuan et al. [7] proposed an algorithm that focus on ensuring the deadline of executing tasks on green data centers.
 These works consider simple computation resources at the level of generic VMs, no further investigation from this perspective is performed.

-In summary, to best of our knowledge, our proposed GAbased scheduling is the first work that focuses on increasing usage of green energy and minimizing electricity cost for workflow application execution in multiple cloud data centers.
+In summary, to the best of our knowledge, our proposed GA-based scheduling is the first work that focuses on increasing usage of green energy and minimizing electricity cost for workflow application execution in multiple cloud data centers.
 We also consider variable electricity cost across different cloud data centers.
-Table III provides a comparison between our work and the state-of-the-arts.
+Table III provides a comparison between our work and the state of the arts.

 VIII.
-CONCLUSION AND FUTURE WORK
+CONCLUSION